 Instead of learning about our bodies, we learned to use phrases like “thing”, “down there”, “shameful parts”, or “private parts” to refer to our genitalia.
 Nothing differentiated.
 Just a mound of shame.

 The ideas of shame that we learn at home are reinforced everywhere around us.
-Many messages targeted to women about the female body tell us that our bodies are not good enough and dirty and need to be explored surreptitiously or not at all.
+Many messages about the female body tell us that our bodies are not good enough and dirty and need to be explored surreptitiously or not at all.
 Period products are labelled as feminine hygiene products that must be hidden or used discretely.
 Surgery is touted as a way to “fix” our bodies to meet societal standards.
 Face lifts, breast implants, tummy tucks - even our labia and clitoris are substandard as they are.